Heat Kernel Renormalization on Manifolds with Boundary: Heat Kernel Counter Terms

-This is the idea in spirit, but there are additional subtleties needed to ensure we can always sufficiently bound the error.
-Firstly, we want to give an ordering to the edges and carry out a procedure for each ordering.
-Our particular graph is symmetric with respect to interchange of the edges, so, for this particular graph, in fact we can assume in this section without loss of generality that $t_1 \leq t_2$.
+This is the idea in spirit, but there are additional subtleties needed to ensure we can sufficiently bound the error.
+In fact, we will need to break up $[\epsilon, L]^2$ into regions and have different approximations and error bounds on each region.
+Firstly, we consider regions for each ordering of the set of edges of $\gamma$.
+For the Feynman graph we are working with, we consider $t_1 \leq t_2$ and $t_2 \leq t_1$.
+This particular graph is symmetric with respect to interchange of the edges, so, we can in fact assume without loss of generality that $t_1 \leq t_2$.
+With this assumption in place, we further subdivide the region.
+Choose a positive constant $R > 2$ (the reason for this lower bound on $R$ will become clear below) and consider the two regions $t_2^R \leq t_1$ and $t_1 \leq t_2^R$.